Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is Royal Decree-Law 7/2026 and how does it affect corporate mobility?

-New deadline: December 5, 2026
+New deadline: 5 December 2026

-Key regulatory implications
+Main regulatory implications

-• Reinforced role of mobility within ESG strategies
+• Reinforced role of mobility within ESG strategies.

 Which companies are required to have a Workplace Sustainable Mobility Plan (WSMP)?

-• Promotion of public or shared transport
+• The promotion of public or shared transport.

-• Integration with urban mobility plans
+• Integration with urban mobility plans and teleworking.

-• Road safety measures
+• Road safety measures.

 From theory to execution: the real bottleneck

-• Lack of visibility over real mobility patterns
+• Lack of visibility over real mobility patterns.

-• Fragmented internal processes (sustainability, HR, operations)
+• Fragmented internal processes (sustainability, HR, operations).

-• Difficulty measuring impact and justifying decisions
+• Difficulty measuring impact and justifying decisions.

-• Continuous monitoring and reporting, key for compliance and decision-making
+• Continuous monitoring and reporting, key for compliance and decision-making.

-• Integration with sustainability goals, facilitating audits and communication
+• Integration with sustainability goals, facilitating audits and communication.

 Paula Otero